Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

 ### DML Statement In A Loop

-To prevent exceeding Apex governor limits, it is advisable to consolidate all your record-related operations, including creation, updates, or deletions, at the conclusion of the flow.
+To prevent exceeding Apex governor limits, it is advisable to consolidate all your database operations, including record creation, updates, or deletions, at the conclusion of the flow.

 **Configuration ID: `DMLStatementInLoop`**
 _([View source code](https://github.com/Force-Config-Control/lightning-flow-scanner-core/tree/master/src/main/rules/DMLStatementInLoop.ts))_